 A financial information NDA has some clauses and stipulations that make it somewhat unique.
 As it covers, primarily, the topic of business, it holds a ton of clauses, such as exclusivity and indemnity clauses.
 Additionally, since it deals with the trade of information, it is rarely ever embedded into a contract and is almost always issued as a separate document.
 Finally, financial information NDAs tend to have very definite and well-defined sections when it comes to breach of contract, unlike other NDAs.
 Typically, this includes things like injunctive relief, damages, payments, etc. and in some cases, when particularly prized information is at stake, even criminal charges.
 As a result, it is a particularly powerful NDA.

 Drafting a financial information NDA

 Even though it does have a few more legal mechanisms when compared to other NDAs, drafting a financial information NDA is still not overly complex.
-We are offering a few templates that cover the ins-and-outs of a financial NDA.
-Evidently, it has a few more clauses than NDAs in other fields and is an excellent resource to base your very own agreement on.
+We are offering a few templates that cover the ins and outs of a financial NDA.
+Evidently, it has a few more clauses than NDAs in other fields and is an excellent resource on to base your very own agreement on.